Whyzanet/WhyzaGC/README.md

 USB serial port is set to 9600 baud and will display the MightyOhm Gieger serial output.

-Note: I am no coder expert and have basiclly fumbled my way through getting something functional on what is one of my first Arduino projects.
-I am sure the code could be a lot more effecient and improved upon which would be good to see if someone has the inclination.
+Note: I am no coder expert and have basically fumbled my way through getting something functional on what is one of my first Arduino projects.
+I am sure the code could be a lot more efficient and improved upon which would be good to see if someone has the inclination.
 Meanwhile it is what it is.....and I hope if gives others guidance in achieving whatever you are looking for.

 ## Hardware considerations: